Chipotle to offer free meals when USWNT scores goals in World Cup

 But winning the title for a third consecutive time will be challenging, as other countries have developed and are better equipped to dethrone the well-oiled machine that is the USWNT.

-The team will be competing on July 21, July 26 and Aug.
+The team will be competing in the group stage on July 21, July 26 and Aug.
 1. For details on their schedule, click here.